Homechevron_rightSolutionschevron_rightHeat Pump Hot Water

 helpWhat size heat pump do I need?

 For most households: 1-2 people = 160-180L, 3-4 people = 250-270L, 5+ people = 315L+.
-We assess your actual hot water usage to recommend the right size.
+Consider peak demand (e.g. multiple showers in the morning) rather than just daily average.

 helpCan I replace my gas hot water with a heat pump?

-helpHow long does installation take?
+helpHow long does heat pump installation take?

 Upgrade to Heat Pump Hot Water